Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

 • Batch wrappers for throughput

-• Weights read/write for reproducible experiments
+• Weights I/O for reproducible runs

-Binary / Build Info
+Binary / Build info

 • Platform: Windows x64, MSVC (Visual Studio)